adokky/bitvector/README.md

 ![benchmark.png](http://junkdog.github.io/images/bitvector-jmh.png)

-Discrepancy to artemis' `BitVector` is unwelcome.
+Discrepancy to artemis `BitVector` is unwelcome.
 The implementation is for the most part the same, except that this implementation uses `int` for words, instead of `long`.
 4 or 8 byte words did not have a significant impact on performance.

 The for-loop performs poorly due to all the `Integer` boxing, extra indirection and allocation, compared to `forEachBit`.